 Inbound Versus PPC: Choosing the Right Strategy for Your Marketing

-When looking at marketing strategies for your business, it’s crucial to first thoroughly understand your options, and how they operate both independently and in tandem.
-Are you seeing good traffic metrics for your site, but not seeing those visits convert to sales?
+When looking at marketing strategies for your business, it's crucial to thoroughly understand your options and how they operate both independently and in tandem.
+Are you seeing good traffic metrics for your site but not seeing those visits convert to sales?
 Or have you recently seen a decline in website visitors and want to see those numbers increase to their old level?
-Or maybe your numbers are fine, but you’re looking for growth?
+Or maybe your numbers are fine, but you're looking for growth.

-Whatever your specific situation, there are so many marketing strategies out there that it can be hard to sift through them all in order to find the one, or the combination of ones, that’s right for your company.
-This post aims to define, then briefly compare and contrast, two of those strategies.
+Whatever your specific situation, there are so many marketing strategies out there that it can be hard to sift through them all to find the one, or the combination of ones, that's right for your company.
+This post aims to define and briefly compare and contrast two strategies.

 This has emerged as a rapidly growing field within the marketing world, with good reason, as it allows you to develop a relationship with your customers as a trusted resource and partner.
-We went into greater depth on content marketing in a previous blog post, Reasons Marketers Are Going Inbound.
+In a previous blog post, Reasons Marketers Are Going Inbound, we went into greater depth.

-Content marketing allows you to nurture this relationship with existing and new customers alike by creating informative content that brings them back to your website because they see it as a resource.
-This fosters interactions, which lead to conversions.
+Inbound marketing allows you to nurture this relationship with existing and new customers by creating informative content that brings them back to your website because they see it as a resource.
+This fosters interaction, which leads to conversions.

 Pay-per-click, better known as PPC, is defined as: “a system used to set prices for online advertisements on a search engine or other website, by which the advertiser pays a small fee to the website publisher each time a user clicks on the advertisement.”

-You've undoubtedly seen PPC ads when you've used a search engine like Google (I’ll be lumping all search engines under this universal term for brevity).
-At the top of a page of search results, you’ll generally see a small number of paid ads.
-These are there as a result of PPC: the company being advertised pays Google each time a visitor clicks their ad.
+You've undoubtedly seen PPC ads when you've used a search engine like Google (I'll be lumping all search engines under this universal term for brevity).
+At the top of a page of search results, you'll generally see a small number of paid ads.
+These are due to PPC: the advertised company pays Google each time visitors click their ad.
 PPC campaigns are increasingly showing up on social media platforms as well.

-Now that you have the definitions, the question remains - which marketing method is right for your company?
+Now that you have the definitions, the question remains - Which marketing method suits your company?

 PPC - Click Generator

-As briefly described above, PPC involves paying a search engine such as Google to display your ad on their website.
-Each time someone clicks your ad, you are billed a small fee.
+As briefly described above, PPC involves paying a search engine such as Google to display your ad on the Search Engine Results (SERP) page.
+Each time someone clicks your ad, you are billed a fee.

 Much of the strategy in this method revolves around keyword use.
-The more specific keywords you use, the better targeted your ad will be, translating into the right people seeing your ad and clicking through to your website.
+The more specific keywords you use, the better targeted your ad will be, translating into the more qualified people seeing your ad and clicking through to your website.

-With PPC marketing, you can increase your visibility, at the cost of time spent researching keywords, ad placement strategies, analyzing metrics, and adjusting your preferences with each individual search engine.
+With PPC marketing, you can increase your visibility at the cost of time spent researching keywords, ad placement strategies, analyzing metrics, and adjusting your preferences with each search engine.
 This strategy can often become expensive fairly quickly.
-Additionally, many savvy internet users have browser plugins that block these ads from even appearing or they prefer organic search results which are driven largely by our next marketing strategy - content marketing.
+Additionally, many savvy internet users have browser plugins that block these ads from appearing, or they prefer organic search results driven by Search Engine Optimization (SEO) and inbound marketing.

-Content marketing, on the other hand, works by attracting customers through timely, industry-specific content.
-With this strategy, it’s all about adding a value proposition for your customer, in this case, useful content, to keep them coming back for more.
+An Inbound Marketing Strategy attracts visitors through timely, relevant content.
+With this strategy, it's all about adding a value proposition for your customer, in this case, helpful content, to keep them returning for more.
 You want them to view you and your business as a trusted, reliable resource.
-There are a variety of content channels available: blogs, vlogs, ebooks, videos, and email newsletters for starters.
+Various content channels are available: blogs, vlogs, ebooks, videos, and email newsletters for starters.
 Each of these plays a role in helping you create engaging content and feed the interactions that transform a first-time visitor to your website into a loyal, repeat customer.

-It’s true that creating the content for this strategy to work will take time and resources.
+Creating the content for this strategy will take time and resources.
 It will also:

 • help you grow your readership/followers,